 History of Jamaican Ginger Beer

 Ginger beer recipes were some of the first carbonated drink recipes in history.
 The rich and gingery flavor of ginger beer is still popular today.
 Homemade Jamaican ginger beer has a pleasant and unique flavor, providing a spicy, yet fresh drink.
-While some only drink this during the holidays, this beverage in enjoyed in Jamaica all year round.
+While some only drink this during the holidays, this beverage is enjoyed in Jamaica all year round.

 The origins of ginger beer date back all the way to the colonial spice trade with the Eastern world and the Caribbean, which were sugar-producing islands.
 During the 13th and 14th centuries, ginger was among the most popular spices for trade, along with black pepper.
 It was common worldwide during the 18th century and beyond.
 While ginger is predominately the spice used in this drink, other spices have been added at times throughout the years.
 Jamaican ginger beer’s alcohol content has had a lifelong limit of 2% due to excise tax laws set in in 1855.
 Only a few brewers have created a product with more alcohol than 2%.

 Although ginger is native to India and China, it is grown worldwide, especially in tropical places such as Jamaica.
 Ginger was originally consumed for its medicinal purposes, such as its aid in digestion, relief from headaches, and anti-inflammatory properties that helped diseases such as rheumatoid arthritis.
 It has also been known to sooth sore throats, treat nausea, reduce fat, and improve circulation.
-However, this strong drink how now become a staple beverage of Jamaican culture.
+However, this strong drink has now become a staple beverage of Jamaican culture.

 How to Prepare Jamaican Ginger Beer at Home

 Preparing this refreshing beverage at home is simple and requires only a few ingredients.
-Although it takes some time to sit, the end product is worth the wait, as it needs time to ferment.

 You will need: